nus-cs2103-AY2021S2/ip/docs/README.md

 ### `Done` - Mark Task as done.

 Command must be of the format `done (index)`.
 Command will then find the task in the list at the index and mark it as done.
-GUI displays a to notify you if the command was successful.
+GUI displays a message to notify you if the command was successful.
 If an already marked done task wis located at the index, it will still proceed to "mark" the task, even if in the end the task's state will not change.
+GUI displays the task that is marked as done, within a confirmation message.

 Example of usage: